f/awesome-chatgpt-prompts/PROMPTS.md

 4. **Key notes** — hours, access, cost, transit, proximity to other targets
 5. **Best time** — pre-dawn / early morning / morning / afternoon / golden hour

+### Photography policy verification — non-negotiable:
+Before listing any location as a photography target, **verify the actual photography policy directly** — official site, or by contacting the venue if the policy is ambiguous or high-stakes.
+Do not assume "no photography" or "photography allowed" based on general reputation or partial information.
+Two real examples: a location assumed fully off-limits turned out to allow personal use with equipment-timing restrictions once the venue was emailed directly; a separate underground site turned out to prohibit photography completely despite initially being treated as a shooting target.
+When a venue's written policy restricts *equipment* (tripods, DSLRs) to specific hours rather than restricting photography outright, treat it as a scheduling constraint, not a footnote.

 ### For each city, also research:
 - The best base neighborhood (balancing proximity to shooting targets and companion interests)
-- High viewpoints (highest publicly accessible, with elevation and cost; confirm current status)
+- **High viewpoints — split into two categories:** (a) true post-sundown/night viewpoints that stay open into darkness, and (b) golden-hour-only viewpoints that close before true dark (many rooftop terraces do — check exact closing time against that city's actual sunset time before assuming a rooftop works for night photography).
+Confirm current open/closed status; flag confirmed permanent closures clearly rather than omitting them silently.
-- Optional day trips (3–4 options matched to both my aesthetic and companion interests)
+- Optional day trips (3–4 options matched to both your aesthetic and companion interests)
-- Atlas Obscura locations that genuinely fit my style — filter carefully, not everything qualifies
+- Atlas Obscura locations that genuinely fit your style — filter carefully, not everything qualifies
-- Specific local food/drink venues: local picks only, not tourist-facing, with name, address, and what makes them worth going to
+- Specific aperitivo/food bars: local picks only, not tourist-facing, with name, address, and what makes them worth going to
+- Self-drive or no-license rental options (boats, small vehicles) where they'd give more compositional control than a scheduled ferry/tour — verify pricing and access logistics directly, don't extrapolate from aggregated blog content [OPTIONAL]

 ### Research and verification requirements:
 - **Verify all locations exist** before including — web search any location you are not certain about